About Biosphere Expeditions: its people and history

 Amadeus DeKastle has been living and working in Kyrgyzstan since 2009.
 Born in Germany and with a US passport, he hold as Masters degree in entomology from the University of Nebraska.
 He currently works with NGO Plateau Perspectives in environmental conservation with a number of citizen science research projects.
 He is also a part-time lecturer at the American University of Central Asia in the Environmental Management Department.
 In 2014 he found out about Biosphere Expeditions’ work in Kyrgyzstan and signed up as a placement.
 After two years of volunteering with Biosphere Expeditions, he decided to jump in with both feet and joined the team in 2016.

 Ida Vincent grew up in Sweden and lived in Australia for ten years before moving to Seattle in the USA.
 Ida studied Marine Biology at the University of Queensland and Environmental Science at Murdoch University (both in Australia), finishing with BSc and Masters degrees respectively.
 Ida has worked as a marine scientist and aquatic ecologist in Madagascar, Papua New Guinea, the Philippines, Australia and the Pacific Northwest in the USA.
 She is also a qualified PADI divemaster, Reef Check trainer, as well as a climbing leader and instructor with the North Cascade Mountains as her backyard.
 Ida also enjoys photography, painting and writing.
-She has published both scientific and magazine articles about alpine climbing, and is currently writing a novel.
+She has published both scientific and magazine articles about alpine climbing, as well as a murder mystery novel.

 Peter Schuette was born in Germany and studied geography and geoinformatics at the Universities of Bremen (Germany), Gothenburg (Sweden) and Salzburg (Austria).
 He has worked in this field for several international mapping and remote sensing projects, one of which involved him in wildlife conservation in Namibia, where he was a member of Biosphere Expeditions’ team of local scientists and was promptly bitten by the wildlife expeditions bug.
 Since this affliction, Peter has led expeditions in Namibia/Caprivi, Altai, Oman and Slovakia for Biosphere Expeditions.
 In his other life, Peter is responsible for a visitor centre for environmental education run by the German Nature and Biodiversity Conservation Union (NABU).
 He is also engaged in finding solutions for the human/predator conflict caused by wolves returning to northern Germany.
 Peter holds First Aid and Off-Road driving certificates.